Tap the text to show or hide reading controls.

 — Whrrrrsh!

-The sharp tip of the inverted bone staff shot toward the frogman that had been jeering.
+The sharp tip of the inverted bone staff lanced toward the frogman that had been jeering.

 “Arrk, that won’t do any— guk!”

-Just before the tip reached its chest, the Staff of Resentment slowed slightly, but in exchange it began to spin at high speed.
+Just before the tip reached its chest, the Staff of Resentment slowed, and in exchange it began to spin at high speed.
+The far end served as its axis; the tip sloughed off the frogman’s oil and tore its skin to ribbons, boring without much trouble through the wall of skin and muscle.

 Damage it too much and the altar won’t accept it, so — carefully.